Quotes & Research

-it's call a hunch, gut instinct, intuition, ESP, or psychic ability, it's all part of the psychic sense.
+Whether it's called a hunch, gut instinct, intuition, ESP, or psychic ability, it's all part of the

 Tom Peters, management consultant

 - “Leaders trust their guts.
 ‘Intuition’ is one of those good

 words that has gotten a bad rap.
 For some reason, intuition has become a ‘soft’ notion.

 Garbage!
 Intuition is the new physics.
 It’s an Einsteinian, seven-sense,